skienzmatishun/rippreport/content/p/the-pot-and-the-kettle-are-black/index.md

 {{< socialpreview url="https://rippreport.com/p/dead-last/" >}}

-This is going to be a very interesting race as the Catalyst group has selected Mr Burt’s replacement, Jeb Ball.
+This is going to be a very interesting race as CATALYST has selected Mr Burt’s replacement, Jeb Ball.

 {{< socialpreview url="https://www.gulfcoastnewstoday.com/stories/ball-seeks-election-to-commission-district-1,51284" >}}